Paramount Taking Over Warner Bros Discovery Should Terrify Everyone as the Far-Right Ellison Family Now Owns Tiktok, CBS, and CNN

 This isn’t speculation, it’s documented newsroom policy change.

 Skydance is not shy about this agenda.
 They describe it as “speaking to the 70% in the middle.”
-But the people they’re hiring, elevating, and consulting with describe the media as “reflexively anti-Trump.”
-The direction is clear.
+But the people they’re hiring, promoting, and consulting with describe the media as “reflexively anti-Trump.”

 Political Power is Already Being Leveraged, Before a Deal is Even Done